Supermartingales as Radon-Nikodym densities and related measure extensions: Existence and (non)uniqueness

-Now, if the canonical process is a Bessel process under the probability measure $P$ and $Z$ denotes the reciprocal of the Bessel process then it is easily verified that both $(Q_1, \rho_1)$ and $(Q_2, \zeta)$ satisfy \eqref{e:kunita-yoeurp}.
+Now, if the canonical process is a three-dimensional Bessel process under the probability measure $P$ and if $Z$ denotes its reciprocal, then it is easily verified that both $(Q_1, \rho_1)$ and $(Q_2, \zeta)$ satisfy (\ref{ekunita-yoeurp}).
 However, those two pairs clearly do not agree.
-The minimal pair $(\widehat{Q}^Z, \widehat{\tau}^Z)$ of Lemma~\ref{l:minimality}, where $\widehat{Q}^Z$ is a-priori only defined on $\F_{\widehat{\tau}^Z-}$, can be extended to $\F$ either by $Q_1$ or $Q_2$ (or other measures).
+The minimal pair $(\widehat{Q}{}^Z, \widehat{\tau}{}^Z)$ of Lemma~\ref{lminimality}, where $\widehat{Q}{}^Z$ is a-priori only defined on $\F_{\widehat{\tau }{}^Z-}$, can be extended to $\F$ either by $Q_1$ or $Q_2$ (or other measures). \end{rmk}